 Sunshine, glitter, and messages of love are synonymous with Pride Month, which is observed each June.
 In Phoenix, however, the colors of the rainbow emerge much earlier than visitors may expect.

-Phoenix Pride hosts its annual festival and parade the first weekend in April, making it the first major city to host a Pride festival among the array of celebrations that take place worldwide.
-Editor's note: The 2020 festival and parade have been postponed until Nov.
-7-8.
+Phoenix Pride will hosts its 2021 festival and parade the second weekend in April, making it the first major city to host a Pride festival among the array of celebrations that take place worldwide.

 “It’s kind of a vacation and it’s also kind of a kickoff,” says Mike Fornelli, executive director of Phoenix Pride.
 “It puts you in that pride month feel way early.”